HPV vaccine: Who needs it, how it works

 Does the HPV vaccine offer benefits if you're already sexually active?

-Yes.
-Even if you already have one strain of HPV, you could still benefit from the vaccine because it can protect you from other strains that you don't yet have.
-However, none of the vaccines can treat an existing HPV infection.
-The vaccines protect you only from specific strains of HPV you haven't been exposed to already.
+But none of the vaccines can treat an existing HPV infection.
+The vaccines protect you only from specific strains of HPV you don't have.

 Does the HPV vaccine carry any health risks or side effects?

-Overall, the effects are usually mild.
+Overall, the effects tend to be mild.
 The most common side effects of HPV vaccines include soreness, swelling or redness at the injection site.

-Sometimes dizziness or fainting occurs after the injection.
-Remaining seated for 15 minutes after the injection can reduce the risk of fainting.
-In addition, headaches, nausea, vomiting, fatigue or weakness also may occur.
+Sometimes dizziness or fainting occurs after the shot.
+Staying seated for 15 minutes after the shot can lower the risk of fainting.
+Headaches, nausea, vomiting, fatigue or weakness also may occur.

 The CDC and the FDA continue to monitor the vaccines for unusual or severe problems.

-Is the HPV vaccine required for school enrollment?
+Is the HPV vaccine required for a child to go to school?

 Do women who've received the HPV vaccine still need to have Pap tests?

 Yes.
-The HPV vaccine isn't intended to replace Pap tests.
-Routine screening for cervical cancer through regular Pap tests beginning at age 21 remains an essential part of a woman's preventive health care.
+The HPV vaccine doesn't replace Pap tests.
+Screening for cervical cancer with regular Pap tests starting at age 21 is an essential part of preventive healthcare.

-To detect cervical cancer in the earliest stages, see your health care provider for regular Pap tests beginning at age 21.
-Seek prompt medical attention if you notice any signs or symptoms of cervical cancer — vaginal bleeding after sex, between periods or after menopause, pelvic pain, or pain during sex.
+Get medical attention right away if you notice any symptoms of cervical cancer.
+Some symptoms are vaginal bleeding after sex, between periods or after menopause; pelvic pain; or pain during sex.

 See more In-depth

-- HPV vaccine information for clinicians.
-Centers for Disease Control and Prevention. http://www.cdc.gov/hpv/hcp/clinician-factsheet.html.
-Accessed April 5, 2019.
+- HPV vaccine schedule and dosing.
+Centers for Disease Control and Prevention. https://www.cdc.gov/hpv/hcp/schedules-recommendations.html?CDC_.
+Accessed May 20, 2021.